 No one enjoys owing money, so if patients have the funds to pay and are prepared ahead of time, it’s likely you’ll receive payment when they visit.

 Effective revenue cycle management is key to maintaining a successful practice.
-By plugging these leaks in your revenue cycle, you can create additional revenue without increasing your patient base.
+By plugging these leaks into your revenue cycle, you can create additional revenue without increasing your patient base.